Tucson, Arizona: Geography

-Tucson is 116 mi southeast of Phoenix and 64 mi north of the United States - Mexico border.
-The 2010 United States census puts the city's population at 520,116 with a metropolitan area population at 980,263.
-In 2009, Tucson ranked as the 32nd-largest city and 52nd-largest metropolitan area in the United States.
-A major city in the Arizona Sun Corridor, Tucson is the largest city in southern Arizona, and the second largest in the state after Phoenix.
+Tucson is 116 mi southeast of Phoenix and 64 mi north of the United States–Mexico border by interstate highway.
+The 2020 United States census puts the city's population at 542,629 with a metropolitan area population at 1,043,433.
+In 2020, Tucson ranked as the 33rd-largest city and 53rd-largest metropolitan area in the United States.
+A major city in the Arizona Sun Corridor, Tucson is the largest city in southern Arizona, and the second-largest in the state after Phoenix.
 It is also the largest city in the area of the historic Gadsden Purchase.
-As of 2015, The Greater Tucson Metro area has exceeded a population of 1 million.
+As of 2015, the Greater Tucson Metro area has exceeded a population of 1 million.

 The city is built along the Santa Cruz River, formerly a perennial river.
-Now a dry river bed for much of the year, it regularly floods during significant seasonal rains.
+Now a dry riverbed for much of the year, it regularly floods during significant seasonal rains.

-Interstate 10 runs northwest through town, connecting Tucson to Phoenix in the northwest (on the way to its western terminus in Santa Monica, California), and to Las Cruces, New Mexico and El Paso, Texas in the southeast.
+Interstate 10 runs northwest through town, connecting Tucson to Phoenix to the northwest (on the way to its western terminus in Santa Monica, California), and to Las Cruces, New Mexico and El Paso, Texas to the southeast.
 (Its eastern terminus is in Jacksonville, Florida).

-I-19 runs south from Tucson toward Nogales and the U.S.-Mexico border.
-I-19 is the only Interstate highway that uses "kilometer posts" instead of "mileposts."
+I-19 runs south from Tucson toward Nogales and the U.S.–Mexico border.
+I-19 is the only Interstate highway that uses "kilometer posts" instead of "mileposts".
 However, speed limits are marked in miles per hour and kilometers per hour.

 Neighborhoods

 Downtown and Central Tucson

-Similar to many other cities in the Western U.S., Tucson was developed by European Americans on a grid plan starting in the late 19th century, with the city center at Stone Avenue and Broadway Boulevard.
+Similar to many other cities in the Western US, Tucson was developed by European Americans on a grid plan starting in the late 19th century, with the city center at Stone Avenue and Broadway Boulevard.
 While this intersection was initially near the geographic center of Tucson, the center has shifted as the city has expanded far to the east.
 Development to the west was effectively blocked by the Tucson Mountains.
 Covering a large geographic area, Tucson has many distinct neighborhoods.

 Tucson's earliest neighborhoods, some of which were redeveloped and covered by the Tucson Convention Center (TCC), include: